jamesont/Galvanize-Capstone/README.md

 - HTML5/CSS (Google's Materialize Framework)
   - HTML5 Canvas/Audio tags to render audio visualizations
-- Javascript and Facebook's React library (or is it a framework??)
+- Javascript and Facebook's React (or is it a framework??); Facebook/React boilerplate used (apparently makes deployment to heroku easier)
 - Node/Express.js
 - Postgresql